-- Behaved in a way that has, or may have harmed a child - Possibly committed a criminal offence against/related to a child - Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children; OR - Behaved or may have behaved in a way that indicated they may not be suitable to work with children.
+- Behaved in a way that has harmed a child or may have harmed a child. - Possibly committed a criminal offence against or related to a child. - Behaved towards a child or children in a way which indicates he or she would pose a risk of harm to children or - Behaved or may have behaved in a way that indicated they may not be suitable to work with children.